Controlled flight into terrain

 The occurrence

-On , a Viking Air DHC-6-300 Twin Otter aircraft operated by Air Tindi Ltd. was conducting a flight from Margaret Lake, Northwest Territories, to Lac de Gras, Northwest Territories, in support of winter road construction with 2 crew members and 8 passengers on board.
+On , a De Havilland DHC-6 Twin Otter Series 300 aircraft operated by Air Tindi Ltd. was conducting a flight from Margaret Lake, Northwest Territories, to Lac de Gras, Northwest Territories with 2 crew members and 8 passengers on board.
 On approach to Lac de Gras, the aircraft collided with terrain.
 Two people sustained serious injuries, and the aircraft was significantly damaged.

-Search and rescue technicians from Joint Rescue Coordination Centre (JRCC) Trenton and the Royal Canadian Air Force parachuted into the area to provide medical and survival support overnight.
-In addition, emergency personnel from the Diavik Diamond Mine were deployed and arrived on scene the evening of the accident.
-All personnel were recovered from the site the following day and received appropriate medical attention.
+Search and rescue technicians from National Defence parachuted into the area to provide medical and survival support overnight.
+In addition, a volunteer search party from Diavik mine was deployed and arrived on scene the evening of the accident.
+National Defence personnel, the occurrence crew, and the passengers were flown out to Diavik Aerodrome (CDK2), Northwest Territories, and subsequently to Yellowknife Airport (CYZF), Northwest Territories the following day and received appropriate medical attention.
 The TSB is investigating.

 Media materials